mellowtechie/wond696-dante/README.md

 ```

 Hit `i` to insert and paste in the following.
 Make sure you put in your public IP where xxx.xxx.xxx.xxx is.
-If you have multiple IP's bound duplicate the internal: and external lines for each IP.
+If you have multiple IP's bound duplicate the `internal:` and `external:` lines for each IP.

 ```
 logoutput: /var/log/socks.log